Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Strategies to Enhance Knowledge Acquisition Under Low Mixing Ratios

 \paragraph{Subsampling enables faster knowledge acquisition while maintaining general capability.} We train 410M models from scratch FineWeb-Edu mixed with SynBio-1.28M using $r \in \{0, 0.1, 0.2, 0.3\}$ for a total of 32B tokens.
 As shown in~\Cref{fig:410-syn-sub-loss,fig:410m-syn-down}, increasing $r$ degrades FineWeb-Edu validation loss and downstream accuracy, with performance becoming unacceptable at $r=0.3$ (-2.09\% accuracy, +0.05 loss), while SynBio accuracy remains near zero.
 In contrast, subsampling SynBio-1.28M to 25\%, 50\%, and 56.25\% boosts SynBio accuracy to 23.53\%, 37.46\%, and 39.81\%, respectively, while maintaining downstream performance within the acceptable range.
 Note that further increasing $\rho$ to 62.5\% makes the frequency of each biography too low, resulting in SynBio accuracy dropping back to near zero.
 See more details in ~\Cref{sec:mitigation detail}, ~\Cref{table:syn-410m,table:syn-410m-downstream}.

-\paragraph{Consistent Results for Continual Pre-training.} We continually pre-train the 410M and 1B Pythia models from their 100k-step checkpoints by mixing Pile with WikiBio and SynBio-2.56M, respectively.
+\paragraph{Consistent Results for Continual Pre-training.} We continually pre-train the 410M or 1B Pythia models from their 100k-step checkpoints on the mixture of the Pile and WikiBio or SynBio-2.56M.
 The 410M models are trained for 32B tokens and 1B models for 64B.
-Due to the distribution shift, the Pile validation loss may increase with training due to catastrophic forgetting~\citep{ibrahim2024simple}.
+When $r$ is large, the Pile validation loss may increase with training due to catastrophic forgetting~\citep{ibrahim2024simple}.
 To preserve models' general capabilities, we apply early stopping when Pile validation loss increases by 0.05 (410M model) or 0.03 (1B model), each corresponding to $\sim2\%$ drop in downstream performance.
 As shown in ~\Cref{fig:410-wiki-sub,fig:410m-wiki_traj}, without subsampling, $r = 0.1$ or $0.15$ results in slow learning of WikiBio, while $r=0.2$ triggers early stopping after 20B tokens, resulting in poor WikiBio performance.
 By contrast, subsampling WikiBio to 25\% or 50\% significantly accelerates knowledge acquisition and keeps Pile validation loss acceptable.
 For example, for $r=0.1$, setting $\rho$ to 50\% improves the number of learned facts by 4 times.
 Similar trends hold for 1B models: subsampling SynBio to 50\% at $r=0.2$ outperforms both $r=0.2$ and early-stopped $r=0.4$ without subsampling by $\sim30\%$.
 See more details in \Cref{sec:mitigation detail}, \Cref{table:410m-wiki-downstream,table:syn-1b-downstream,table:syn-1b}.